Sojos Complete Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Near-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the flaxseed meal and dried alfalfa, this looks like the profile of a dry product containing a moderate amount of meat.

-Sojos Complete is a grain free sweet potato based dry product using a moderate amount of turkey or beef as its main sources of animal protein, thus earning the brand 3.5 stars.
+Sojos Complete is a grain free dehydrated dog food using a moderate amount of turkey or beef as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word